 The same happens when you want to swing quarter notes which fall on the first 16th note of a beat.
 This is also an odd-note which doesn’t get delayed when using a MPC groove pattern.

 We can make patterns for 8th notes and 4th notes which swing just like a MPC groove template that is based on 16th notes.
-It’s simple, you probably know how to create those by now, right?
+You probably know how to create those, right?